MartinDM/NextJS-api-routes/README.md

 A demo app for using Next's API routes to query a MongoDB database for movie lists.

-`/top` route uses Next's server-side rendering
+`/top` - Shows top 1000 movies.
+Uses Next's server-side rendering `/movies` Shows top 20 movies

 ### Run app in development mode